Luka-io/Bitbreach/README.md

 If you're from **JLCPCB**, **M5Stack**, **Seeed Studio**, **Hack5**, **NXP**, **Espressif**, **Waveshare**, **LilyGo**, **Pine64**, or any innovative hardware/software company — reach out!

+Influencers are more than just Welcome to contribute!

 We’ll proudly feature your brand in our hardware, documentation, and Kickstarter campaign.

 ### 💚 Big Thanks to Our First Sponsor: [JLCPCB](https://jlcpcb.com)